JRChow/cs-grad-school-admission/README.md

 ### Relationship Between Applicant GPA and School Ranking

-Lastly, Figure @fig:rank_v_gpa explores the relationship (if any) between two significant factors, namely the graduate school’s ranking and a candidate's GPA.
+Lastly, the figure below explores the relationship (if any) between two significant factors, namely the graduate school’s ranking and a candidate's GPA.
 First, note that the distribution of applicants’ GPA again follows as **left-skewed** distribution, which shows that most students who apply to graduate schools have a relatively high GPA, regardless of whether they are accepted or not in the end.

 ![Ranking plotted against GPA.](img/gpa-ranking.png)